-Two of his plays (“Tempting Providence” and “Butler’s Marsh”), “were shortlisted for the Governor General’s Award for Drama.
+Two of Chafe’s plays (“Tempting Providence” and “Butler’s Marsh”), were shortlisted for the Governor General’s Award for Drama.
 His play “Afterimage” won the award in 2010.

 Robert is Artistic Director and playwright for Artistic Fraud of Newfoundland, where he frequently collaborates with NAC English Theatre Artistic Director Jillian Keiley.

 In the podcast we discuss his transition from playwriting to writing a collection of short stories.

 Robert shares his experience seeing his plays on stage and watching the audiences’ reaction to them.

 He mentions that observing audiences has lead him to understand that “how I feel about my work actually has nothing to do with how an audience is going to experience it.”

 Robert’s collection of short stories “Two-Man Tent” on Amazon.